Gray-Stone/ME333-mechatronics/HW4/HW4.md

 `NU32.h` contains the declaration for
 ```

+#define NU32_LED1 LATFbits.LATF0    // LED1 on the NU32 board
+#define NU32_LED2 LATFbits.LATF1    // LED2 on the NU32 board
+#define NU32_USER PORTDbits.RD7     // USER button on the NU32 board
+#define NU32_SYS_FREQ 80000000ul    // 80 million Hz

 void NU32_Startup(void);
 void NU32_ReadUART3(char * string, int maxLength);
 void NU32_WriteUART3(const char * string);
 ```

-So these functions are provided to others.
+So these functions: `NU32_Startup` `NU32_ReadUART3` `NU32_WriteUART3` are provided to others

-And other contents.
+These macro values are defined in header for others to use: `NU32_LED1` `NU32_LED2` `NU32_USER` `NU32_SYS_FREQ`

 ```
 #define NU32_DESIRED_BAUD 230400
 ```

-are private to the file only.
+are private to the source file only.

+And there are no global or const variable.

 ## 2